kelbelss/ethflo-contracts/README.md

 - **Donor Token Claim**: Once a fundraiser has met its goal in the specified deadline, each donor will be able to claim EthFlo tokens in proportion to their donation.
 - **Donor Donation Claim**: If a fundraiser is not successful, each donor will be able to withdraw their donated amount by claiming it back.
 This USDT will come directly from Aave.

-This contract is currently deployed on the Sepolia Testnet.

 ## Test Coverage